EmiOnGit/warbler_grass/README.md

 ## Warning
 The code is very young and surely still changes every now and then.

-When the base is suifficently figured out however, I will swap to making proper notes on changes I do, as well as versioning.
+When the base is suifficently figured out however, I will swap to making proper notes on changes I do, as well as using versioning.

 ## Contributing
 If you read this part, you might consider to help this project grow.